RSI (Relative Strength Index) Trading Strategy

-Let’s understand the formula .how it works?
+Let’s understand the formula.
+How does it work?
 The logic behind the RSI.
-RSI indicator is calculated on the closing price.
-We can define bullish and bearish price on a closing chart as follows:
+The RSI indicator is calculated on the closing price.
+We can define bullish and bearish prices on a closing chart as follows:

-The very first calculations for average gain and average loss are simple 14-period averages(default period): The first question is what is the average gain?
+The first calculations for average gain and loss are simple 14-period averages(default period).
+The first question is, what is the average gain?
 Let me give you a very simple example.

 - First Average Gain = Sum of Gains over the past 14 periods